A medium-thick weight of yarn. Aran-weight yarn knits up at a gauge of 4 sts/in. (16 sts/4 cm). Aran is thinner than Chunky and thicker than Worsted.

 Recommended Yarn: Malabrigo Chunky by Malabrigo Yarns

 My favorite chunky yarn for felting (and for creating knitting videos).
 You’ve seen Malabrigo Chunky yarn in almost every KnitFreedom video for a good reason: it’s soft, has beautiful colors, and is reasonably priced.
-Perfect for the Fair-Isle Felted Bag.
+Perfect for the Fair-Isle Felted Bag and Perfect Basic Crochet Hat.

 Recommended Yarn: Malabrigo Rasta by Malabrigo Yarn